-Figure 24 - Who Survivors Want to Call in a Crisis (N= 1,781)

-62.8% A family member or friend

-40.4% A community crisis intervention team trained in de-escalation

-37.5% A mental health professional with training in intimate partner violence

-28.0% A social worker with training in intimate partner violence

-21.7% Peacekeeper/mediator with a focus on dialogue and conflict resolution

-20.6% A community member or neighbor

-5% Other

-Survivors also provided other alternatives as to who they would ideally call for support in a moment of crisis, these include:

-Mental health providers

-Partner

-Healthcare provider

-A hotline

-DV advocate or case manager

-Someone who could provide legal support (e.g., lawyer, legal aid specialist)

-Religious leader
+Figure 24 is a table describing who 1,781 survivors would ideally want to call during a crisis.
+62.8 percent said a family member or friend.
+40.4 percent said a community crisis intervention team trained in de-escalation.
+37.5 percent said a mental health professional with training in intimate partner violence.
+28 percent said a social worker with training in intimate partner violence.
+21.7 percent said a peacekeeper or mediator with a focus on dialogue and conflict resolution.
+20.6 percent said a community member or neighbor.
+5 percent said others, including a mental health provider, partner, healthcare provider, a hotline domestic violence advocate or case manager, someone who would provide legal support such as a lawyer or legal aid specialist, and a religious leader.